1310701102/learning/Rules.md

 4. If a singular and plural subject are connected by `either-or`, `neither-nor`, `or`, or `nor` the verb should agree the subject closer to it.

-	1.Neither Bob nor the others were able to get up from their seats.
+	1. Neither Bob nor the others were able to get up from their seats.

-	2.Neither the others nor Bob was able to get up from their seats.
+	2. Neither the others nor Bob was able to get up from their seats.